ahkab/ahkab/README.md

 See `ahkab --help` for command line switches.

 ###Documentation###

-The simulator can either be run from the command line with a netlist file or included in a python script.
-Both possibilities will be maintained for the foreseeable future.

 Refer to the [netlist syntax page](https://github.com/ahkab/ahkab/wiki/Help:-Netlist-Syntax) for how to write the netlist files that describe the circuit.
 Experience with running SPICE or other commercial simulators can be useful.